-In order to ensure that SKATS maintains a continuing, cooperative, and comprehensive planning process it is necessary to coordinate and/or participate (either as staff or in support of the SKATS Policy Committee) in various transportation planning committees, transportation plan updates, studies, and other meetings with other agencies.
-This includes coordination with ODOT and other state agencies, federal agencies (FHWA, FTA), state and area commissions (Oregon Transportation Commissions, MWACT) and local jurisdictions and districts in the SKATS area.
+In order to ensure that SKATS maintains a continuing, cooperative, and comprehensive ("3C") planning process it is necessary to coordinate and/or participate (both SKATS staff and/or SKATS Policy Committee members) in various transportation planning committees, transportation plan updates, transportation studies, and other meetings with other agencies.
+This includes coordination with ODOT and other state agencies, federal agencies (FHWA, FTA), state and area commissions (Oregon Transportation Commissions, MWACT) and the local jurisdictions and districts in the SKATS area.
 In addition, staff participate in other local or statewide committees and groups on either a regular or as-needed basis.

-The tasks in this section lists the interagency coordination that SKATS staff expects during the 2021-2022 UPWP.
+The tasks in this section lists the interagency coordination that SKATS staff expects to engage in during the 2022-2023 UPWP.
 However, during the year additional studies, planning issues, and other committees may require the participation by SKATS staff or the SKATS Policy Committee.

 Lastly, Federal regulations (23 CFR 450.314) require the development of an agreement between SKATS, ODOT, and the Salem Area Mass Transit District (SAMTD) on roles and responsibilities for each agency to carry out metropolitan transportation planning and metropolitan financial planning processes.
-This agreement (IGA #32794) was updated and executed on February 7, 2019 and is included as an appendix (Appendix E) to this UPWP.
+This agreement (IGA #32794) was updated and executed on February 7, 2019, and is included as an appendix (Appendix E) to this UPWP.